-Mahdi Imani Assistant Professor Department of Electrical and Computer Engineering Northeastern University Profile: Google Scholar Email: m.imani [AT] northeastern.edu
+Mahdi Imani Assistant Professor Department of Electrical and Computer Engineering Khoury College of Computer Sciences (by courtesy) Northeastern University Profile: Google Scholar Email: m.imani [AT] northeastern.edu

-Short BioI am an Assistant Professor in the Department of Electrical and Computer Engineering at Northeastern University.
+Short BioI am an Assistant Professor in the Department of Electrical and Computer Engineering, with a courtesy appointment at Khoury College of Computer Sciences at Northeastern University.
 Prior to Northeastern, I was an Assistant Professor in the Department of Electrical and Computer Engineering at the George Washington University for two years.
 I received my Ph.D. degree in Electrical Engineering from Texas A&M University in 2019, and my B.Sc. and M.Sc. degrees in Mechanical Engineering and Electrical Engineering from University of Tehran respectively.
 My research includes Machine Learning, Control Theory, and Signal Processing, focused on the development of highly scalable, efficient, explainable and reliable design, learning and decision-making frameworks using Bayesian Statistics and Reinforcement Learning.

 I am looking for self-motivated Ph.D. students to join my group.
 The areas of interest include machine learning, control theory, reinforcement learning, and signal processing.
 All candidates are expected to have excellent programming skills.
 Prospective students may have background in electrical and computer engineering, computer science, applied mathematics, or statistics.
 If you are interested, please email me a copy of your CV and transcripts at m.imani [AT] northeastern.edu.
 Please use “Ph.D.
 Application” as the subject of your email.